GABETROLL/holbertonschool-higher_level_programming/python-hello_world/README.md

 5. how to print a string multiplied by an integer
 6. how to add strings
 7. how to make strings that are 'slices' of other strings
-8. same as exercise 7, but re-defining the 'str' variable instead, by adding its slices together to form a new phrase
+8. how to redefine a 'str' variable to be its joint specific slices in a specific order to form a new phrase (it's a surprise ;) )